-Liberal glucose control in critically ill patients with pre-existing Type 2 Diabetes: a phase II multicentre randomised controlled trial
+Liberal glUcose Control in critically Ill patient with pre-existing type 2 Diabetes (LUCID): a phase II multicentre randomised controlled trial

 Observational data consistently show that increases in blood glucose concentrations that are associated with harm in patients with pre-existing ‘normal’ glucose tolerance have no impact on mortality or morbidity in patients with T2DM.
 However, both hypoglycaemia (both absolute and relative) and glycaemic variability, which are inevitable outcomes from the administration of insulin, occur frequently and are strongly associated with adverse outcomes: specifically, there are strong associations between all of these glycaemic metrics and increased mortality.
 We have conducted two preliminary studies that show non-significant trends to reduce incident hypoglycaemia and attenuate glycaemic variability with a more liberal approach.
 Accordingly, we believe that patients with T2DM have the potential to benefit from a more liberal approach to blood glucose control when compared to current standard care.

-James Anstey, Rinaldo Bellomo, Vishwanath Biradar, Adam Deane, Glenn Eastwood, Simon Finfer, Mark Finnis, Craig French, Simon Heller, Michael Horowitz, Palash Kar, Peter Kruger, Colin McArthur, Shay McGuinness, Johan Martensson, Matthew Maiden, Alexis Poole, Paul Secombe, Antony Tobin, Andrew Udy, and Sophia Zoungas.
+Adam Deane (Chair), Alex Poole (Project Manager), James Anstey, Rinaldo Bellomo, Shailesh Bihari, Vishwanath Biradar, Sarah Doherty , Glenn Eastwood, Simon Finfer, Mark Finnis, Craig French, Angaj Ghosh, Simon Heller, Michael Horowitz, Palash Kar, Peter Kruger, Colin McArthur, Shay McGuinness, Johan Martensson, Matthew Maiden, Alexis Poole, Paul Secombe, Antony Tobin, Andrew Udy and Paul Young

 Royal Adelaide Hospital